Rusyn language: Classification

-In spite of these linguistic disputes, official terminology used by the Austro-Hungarian Monarchy that ruled the Carpathian region remained unchanged.
-For Austro-Hungarian state authorities, the entire East Slavic linguistic body within the borders of the Monarchy was classified as Ruthenian language (ruthenische Sprache, Rutén nyelv), an archaic and exonymic term that remained in use until 1918.
+In spite of these linguistic disputes, official terminology used by Austria-Hungary that ruled the Carpathian region remained unchanged.
+For the authorities, the entire East Slavic linguistic body within the borders of the empire was classified as Ruthenian language (ruthenische Sprache, Rutén nyelv), an exonym that remained in use until 1918.

 Geographic distribution

 In terms of geographic distribution, Rusyn language is represented by two specific clusters: the first is encompassing Carpathian Rusyn or Carpatho-Rusyn varieties, and the second is represented by Pannonian Rusyn.